 For our next technique series, I decided to change things up a bit.
 Instead of talking about one specific piece of the pie, let’s look at the pie as a whole.

-Most swimmers as they progress with the sport start gaining an understanding of their distance per stroke (DPS) and Stroke Rate (SR).
-Manipulating these two numbers can have a significant impact on a swimmer’s race and their stroke “efficiency”.
-With a regular coaching stopwatch, anyone can get their calculated SR. Also, with the abundance of new iPhone apps and software programs—getting your estimated DPS is now very easy to do too.
+Most swimmers, as they progress with the sport, start gaining an understanding of their Distance Per Stroke (DPS) and Stroke Rate (SR).
+Manipulating these two numbers can have a significant impact on a swimmer’s race and their stroke efficiency.
+With a regular coaching stopwatch, anyone can get their calculated stroke rate swimming metrics.
+Now, with many new iPhone apps and software programs, it’s very easy to get your estimated DPS.

-If you haven’t heard of these terms before and/or aren’t familiar with them, it’s okay.
-Here are the definitions:
+If you haven’t heard of these terms before, here are the definitions:

-Distance Per Stroke: the distance traveled (in meters or yards) from each individual stroke.
+Distance Per Stroke (DPS): the distance traveled (in meters or yards) from each individual stroke.

 Keep in mind when talking about Freestyle and Backstroke, DPS and SR deal with individual arm strokes (right versus left).
 While Butterfly and Breaststroke—both arms move at the same time, so their DPS and SR is calculated with both arms.
 There is no right arm or left arm DPS or SR for the Butterfly and Breaststroke strokes.